darinz/PSL/13_recommender_system/07_deep_recommender_systems.md

 **Initialization**: Usually random initialization with small variance - **Learning**: Embeddings are learned end-to-end with the model

+**Intuition**: Embeddings are like creating a "personality profile" for each user and item in a language that the computer can understand.
+Instead of representing a user as just "User #12345," we represent them as a vector like [0.8, -0.3, 0.5, 0.2, ...] where each number represents some aspect of their personality or preferences.
+Similarly, each item gets a vector representing its characteristics.
+These vectors are learned automatically - the network figures out what aspects are important and how to represent them.

 #### 2. Multi-layer Perceptrons (MLPs)

 MLPs capture non-linear interactions: